chatch166/twitter_coronavirus/README.md

 **Background**

-The dataset contained all geotagged tweets (1.1 billion) sent in the year 2020, and was given to me by my professor @mikeizbicki.
+The dataset contained all geotagged tweets (1.1 billion) sent in the year 2020, and was given to me by my professor [Mike Izbicki](https://github.com/mikeizbicki).
 Although many more tweets were sent in 2020 that weren't geotagged, only using the geotagged tweets allows for analysis by country, which is interesting.

 **Analysis**